 - a.
-For individuals or families in emergency shelter, transitional housing (GPD), are actively enrolled in Rapid Re-Housing: HMIS data.
-Please note that clients enrolled in a Rapid Re-Housing program maintain their homeless status regardless of current residence, but do not accrue homeless time unless they are verifiably homeless. - b.
-For unsheltered individuals or families: a written observation by an approved outreach worker on a Verification of Street Homelessness form that documents that the Prospective Applicant is currently unsheltered. - c.
-For individuals leaving an institutional care facility: exit paperwork from the institution clearly documenting entry, admission and exit/discharge dates AND documentation of literal homeless status (per above) immediately prior to admission into the institutional care facility - d.
+For individuals or families in emergency shelter, transitional housing, or are actively enrolled in Rapid Re-Housing: HMIS data.
+Please note that clients enrolled in a Rapid Re-Housing program maintain their homeless status regardless of current residence, but do not accrue homeless time unless they are verifiably homeless.
+If a PSH or RRH program enrolls a client, they're still eligible for PSH, even if they are staying with friends/family or in a hotel/motel, if the client remains active in the program.
+Temporary housing situations before permanent housing should be limited.
+If temporary housing lasts more than 30 days, the provider, through the client file, or the client, needs to document the reasoning for the continued temporary living situation. - b.
+For unsheltered individuals or families: a written observation by an approved outreach worker on a Verification of Street Homelessness form, Current Living Situation assessment in HMIS (must state location details and note place not meant for human habitation) or Self-Certification of Homelessness Form that documents that the Prospective Applicant is currently unsheltered.
+Please note that clients enrolled in a Rapid Re-Housing program maintain their homeless status regardless of current residence, but do not accrue homeless time unless they are verifiably homeless.
+If a PSH or RRH program enrolls a client, they're still eligible for PSH, even if they are staying with friends/family or in a hotel/motel, if the client remains active in the program.
+Temporary housing situations before permanent housing should be limited.
+If temporary housing lasts more than 30 days, the provider, through the client file, or the client, needs to document the reasoning for the continued temporary living situation. - c.
+For individuals leaving an institutional care facility: exit paperwork from the institution clearly documenting entry, admission and exit/discharge dates AND documentation of literal homeless status (per above) immediately prior to admission into the institutional care facility.

+d.
 For individuals and families residing at CHOICES: residency letter on agency letterhead clearly documenting entry and current stay.